vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-building-a-product-details-page.md

   },
 ```

-To customize the `flex-layout.col#product-image` and `flex-layout.col#right-col` sections, we can declare these blocks and configure their properties according to our preferences as in the following:
+To customize the `flex-layout.col#product-image` and `flex-layout.col#right-col` sections, you can declare these blocks and configure their properties according to our preferences as the following:

 ```json
 "flex-layout.col#product-image": {